Mukul814/Mukul-style-studio/README.md

 ## Why I made this

-I wanted to practically implement my HTML,CSS to try building a salon-style layout from scratch, without using any pre-made templates.
+Practical implementation to test what I learned from my Modern Web Development course.
+I tried building a salon-style layout from scratch, without using any pre-made templates.
 It helped me improve my web design and styling skills using Tailwind.

 ## Website Link